History of United Nations peacekeeping: Early years

+The first UN peacekeeping mission was a team of observers deployed to the Middle East in 1948, during the 1948 Arab–Israeli War.
+The mission was officially authorized on May 29, 1948.
+This date is used as a memorial day to all the UN peacekeepers who have died known as the International Day of United Nations Peacekeepers.

 In 1956, the UN responded to the Suez Crisis with the United Nations Emergency Force to supervise the withdrawal of invading forces.
 United Nations Emergency Force as a peacekeeping force was initially suggested as a concept by Canadian diplomat and future Canadian Prime Minister Lester Pearson as a means of resolving conflicts between states.
 He suggested deploying unarmed or lightly armed military personnel from a number of countries, under UN command, to areas where warring parties were in need of a neutral party to observe the peace process.
+Pearson's proposal and offer to dedicate 1,000 Canadian peacekeepers to that cause was seen as a brilliant political move.
 Pearson was awarded the Nobel Peace Prize in 1957 for his work in establishing UN peacekeeping operations.
 UNEF was the first official armed peacekeeping operation modeled on Pearson's ideas.
-Since 1956, most UN peacekeeping forces, including those called "observer" missions, have been armed.

-Cold War

-Throughout the Cold War, the tensions on the UN Security Council made it difficult to implement peacekeeping measures in countries and regions seen to relate to the spread or containment of leftist and revolutionary movements.
-While some conflicts were separate enough from the Cold War to achieve consensus support for peacekeeping missions, most were too deeply enmeshed in the global struggle.

-International conflicts

-The UN Peacekeeping Force in Cyprus, begun in 1964, attempted to end the conflict between the ethnic Greeks and Turks on the island and prevent wider conflict between NATO members Turkey and Greece.
-A second observer force, UNIPOM, was also dispatched, in 1965 to the areas of the India-Pakistan border that were not being monitored by the earlier mission, UNMOGIP, after a ceasefire in the Indo-Pakistani War of 1965.
-Neither of these disputes were seen to have Cold War or ideological implications.

-There was one exception to the rule.
-In the Mission of the Representative of the Secretary-General in the Dominican Republic (DOMREP), 1965–1966, the UN authorized an observer mission in a country where ideological factions were facing off.
-However, the mission was only initiated after the US intervened unilaterally in a civil war between leftist and conservative factions.
-The US had consolidated its hold and invited a force of the Organization of American States (dominated by US troops) to keep the peace.
-The mission was approved mainly because the Americans presented it as fait accompli and because the UN mission was not a full peacekeeping force.
-It included only two observers at any time and left the peacekeeping to another international organization.
-It was the first time the UN operated in this manner with a regional bloc.

-Decolonization
+Other

 The UN also assisted with two decolonization programs during the Cold War.
 In 1960, the UN sent ONUC to help facilitate the decolonization of the Congo from Belgian control.
 It stayed on until 1964 to help maintain stability and prevent the breakup of the country during the Congo Crisis.
 In West New Guinea from 1962 to 1963, UNSF maintained law and order while the territory was transferred from Dutch colonial control to Indonesia.